jrie/flagCookies/README.md

 You can use the .xpi provided on the release page and install, or download/clone the repository, to add the Add-on dynamically by using "about:debugging" in Firefox, which allows you to install, using the "manifest.json" file, if you point to it.

-The addon then get loaded.
+The addon then is loaded.
 If you like to know what kind of cookies are deleted, there is output of the add-on, which can be displayed using "Debug" - if you enable debugging of extensions in "about:debbuging" in Firefox.
 And "allow add-on debugging" feature.
 Click on "Debug".
 And watch the console showing output.

 ## What is shown